Battery A, Maryland Light Artillery

-The Battery A, Maryland Light Artillery ("Rigby's Battery"), was an artillery battery that served in the Union Army during the American Civil War.
+The Battery A, Maryland Light Artillery, was an artillery battery that served in the Union Army during the American Civil War.
 It briefly served as infantry from July 3, 1864 until March 11, 1865.
+The battery was primarily commanded by James H. Rigby and was known as "Rigby's Battery".

 Service

 The battery was organized Baltimore and Pikesville, Maryland August through September 1861 for a three-year enlistment under the command of Captain John W. Wolcott.

 The battery was attached to Dix's Command, Baltimore, Maryland, to May 1862.
 4th Brigade, Artillery Reserve, V Corps, Army of the Potomac, to September 1862.
 Artillery, 1st Division, VI Corps, to May 1863.
 4th Volunteer Brigade, Artillery Reserve, Army of the Potomac, to July 1863.
 3rd Volunteer Brigade, Artillery Reserve, Army of the Potomac, to October 1863.
 Artillery Brigade, I Corps, Army of the Potomac, to March 1864.
 Camp Barry, Defenses of Washington, XXII Corps, to May 1864.
 1st Brigade, DeRussy's Division, XXII Corps, to July 1864.
 Reserve Division, Harpers Ferry, West Virginia, to January 1865.
 3rd Brigade, 3rd Division, West Virginia, to March 1865.

 Battery A, Maryland Light Artillery ceased to exist on March 11, 1865 when it was consolidated with Battery B, Maryland Light Artillery.